JonahEsther/Pavement_Distress_Detection_Using_Aerial_Imagery_and_Deep_Learning/README.md

-# City-Wide Pavement Distress Detection using Aerial Imagery and Deep Learning  - MSc Thesis Archive
+# City-Wide Pavement Distress Detection using Aerial Imagery and Deep Learning
 This archive contains all the necessary data, code, and results for the MSc thesis titled "City-Wide Pavement Distress Detection Using Aerial Imagery and Deep Learning: A Case Study of Zurich"
 The goal of this archive is to ensure the full reproducibility of the research.
 The workflow is divided into four main Python scripts located in the `02_Code/` directory.